qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 | `llvm.udiv.fix.sat*` | Same as above but clamps to min/max number in scale. |                             |
 |                      |                                                      |                             |

-Similarly to **Bullet 9**, the phi instruction can be used to move classical fixed point values between branches.

-### Bullet 12: User defined functions and function calls
+### Bullet 10: User defined functions and function calls

 An adaptive profile program may use user defined functions and function calls.
 For example, consider that with user defined functions if a back-end has a `Cnot` gate in its instruction set, then a program that liberally uses `Swap` operations can define a function and call it as follows: